Money Follows the Person Additional Resources

 Alzheimer's Disease Supportive Services Program

-This website created by the Administration on Aging hosts information related to supportive services, evidence-based models and initiatives toward coordinated systems of home and community-based care for People with Alzheimer’s Disease and Related Disorders (ADRD) and their caregivers.
+The Alzheimer's Disease Supportive Services Program page hosts information related to supportive services, evidence-based models and initiatives toward coordinated systems of home and community-based care for People with Alzheimer’s Disease and Related Disorders (ADRD) and their caregivers.
 This website features current programs and provides users with the ability to click on program names for further details.

 The Clearinghouse for Home and Community-Based Services